Essential Thrombocythemia

 • Rarely stem cell transplantation

-Asymptomatic patients who use tobacco or have cardiovascular disease or cardiovascular risk factors are also treated with aspirin.
-The use of aspirin for cardiovascular prophylaxis in the absence of cardiovascular disease or risk factors in patients > 65 years of age is associated with an unacceptable incidence of adverse effects.
-Contrary to some published literature, there is no proof that asymptomatic patients > 65 years with thrombocytosis benefit from aspirin therapy.
+Patients without symptoms who use tobacco or have cardiovascular disease or cardiovascular risk factors are also treated with aspirin.
+However, the use of aspirin for cardiovascular prophylaxis in the absence of cardiovascular disease or risk factors in patients > 65 years of age is associated with an unacceptable incidence of adverse effects, particularly gastrointestinal hemorrhage.
+There is no proof that patients > 65 years without symptoms benefit from aspirin therapy.

-Because prognosis is usually good and there is no correlation between degree of thrombocytosis and thrombosis, potentially toxic drugs that lower the platelet count should not be used just to normalize the platelet count in asymptomatic patients.
-Generally agreed-upon indications for platelet-lowering therapy include
+Because prognosis is usually favorable and there is no correlation between degree of thrombocytosis and thrombosis, potentially toxic medications that lower the platelet count should not be used just to normalize the platelet count in patients without symptoms.
+Generally agreed-upon indications for platelet-lowering therapy include:

 • Significant bleeding